GettyImages-104821751.jpg GettyImages-104821751.jpg

 Non-binding nomination A member can tell the trustee who they want their benefits to go to.
 It will be considered by the trustee, but is not binding.
 The trustee can still exercise discretion if a member’s situation has changed.
 The trustee will make the decision on your behalf.

-Non-lapsing nomination The trustee is usually bound to pay your dependants in the proportions decided by you.
+Binding non-lapsing nomination The trustee is usually bound to pay your dependants in the proportions decided by you.
 These nominations do not lapse so less paperwork is involved

-If your intentions change, you will have to change your nomination
+If your intentions change, you will have to change your nomination.

 What if you want to make a change?